sentriz/reboodt/README.md

     ".calc 1 + 2" ... returns "3"
-    ".qr string" ... returns "http://goo.gl/xxxxxx", a qr code of your string ".insult [user]" ... returns a shakespearean insult, optionally aimed at a user ".say string" ... return sstring, useful is string is a .variable
+    ".qr string" ... returns "http://goo.gl/xxxxxx", a qr code of your string ".insult [user]" ... returns a shakespearean insult, optionally aimed at a user ".say string" ... return string, useful is string is a .variable

 Variables
 -----------